asvin-io/asvin-docs/docs/source/key-concepts/asvin-model.rst

 Asvin Model
 =================

-In this section we will see take a brief look at the asvin architecture diagram and explain its components briefly.
+In this section we will take a brief look at the asvin architecture diagram and explain its components briefly.
 Some related concepts and keywords are also mentioned below.